Akarshana06/e-commerce-follow-long/README.md

 # ⭐ Ecommerce Follow Along Project ⭐

-Welcome to the **Ecommerce Follow Along Project**, this is a hands-on project where we will build a complete e-commerce application using the MERN stack (Express.js, React.js, and Node.js).
+Welcome to the **Ecommerce Follow Along Project**!
+This is a hands-on project where we will build a complete e-commerce application using the **MERN stack** (**MongoDB, Express.js, React.js, and Node.js**).
 The goal is to learn how to develop a full-stack web application step by step.

+---

 ## ⭐ Milestone 1: Project Overview